simp/simp-doc/docs/user_guide/PXE_Boot.rst

    to kickstart machines, you must also upgrade the images in the tftp directory.
    If they do not match you can get an error such as "unknown file system type 'xfs'"

-Next you need to set up the boot files for either legacy boot mode, UEFI mode, or both.
+Next you need to set up the boot files for either BIOS boot mode, UEFI mode, or both.

 ..
 NOTE::